Democratic Presidents' Impact on the U.S. Economy

 Truman added $7 billion, a 3 percent increase from the $259 billion debt at the end of FDR’s last budget, FY 1945.

-In December 1962, he proposed additional education and research spending.
+In December 1962, JFK proposed additional education and research spending.
 He suggested cutting the income tax rate from 91 percent to 65 percent.
 He endorsed deficit spending until businesses began hiring again.
-(Sources: "Address to the Economic Club of New York," JFK Presidential Library and Museum, December 14, 1962.
-"The Myth of JFK as a Supply-Side Tax Cutter," U.S. News, January 26, 2011.)

 On October 24, 1963, Kennedy signed the Maternal and Child Health and Mental Retardation Planning Amendment to the Social Security Act.
-It provide funding to states to improve their programs.
+It provides funding to states to improve their programs.
 On October 31, 1963, he signed the Mental Retardation Facilities and Community Mental Health Centers Construction Act.
 It funded community mental health centers to provide better care than mental hospitals.
-For the consequences, see Deinstitutionalization.
+But there were consequences to this deinstitutionalization.